PerfectGym/developer/content/api/contracts/contractdetails.md

 # Contract details

-COntract details is detaild representation of single user contract.
+Contract details is detaild representation of single user contract.

 {:toc}

-## Contract details properties
+## <a name="properties"></a>Contract details properties

 Contract details holds the same data as [Contract][ContractProperties] plus some detailed features of a contract.
 Only contract details specyfic properties are described here.